Norm Dussault

-Joseph Normand "Ti-Nomme" Dussault (September 26, 1925 – August 28, 2012) was a professional ice hockey player who played 206 games in the National Hockey League.
+Joseph Normand Marcel "Ti-Nomme" Dussault (September 26, 1925 – August 28, 2012) was an American-born Canadian ice hockey player who played 206 games in the National Hockey League with the Montreal Canadiens from 1947 to 1951.
+The rest of his career lasted from 1945 to 1955 and was spent in the minor leagues.

+Biography

 Dussault was born in Springfield, Massachusetts, where his father worked as an iceman.
-He moved to Sherbrooke, Quebec, when he was two years old.
+He moved to Sherbrooke, Quebec when he was two years old.
 Dussault played for the Montreal Canadiens.

 Dussault also played professional baseball as an outfielder, first with the Sherbrooke Canadians in 1946, then with the Sherbrooke Athletics (1948–1950), and finally with the Sherbrooke Indians in 1955.